cpp-best-practices/cmake_template/README.md

 ## Getting Started

-### Use the Github template
+### Use the GitHub template
 First, click the green `Use this template` button near the top of this page.
-This will take you to Github's ['Generate Repository'](https://github.com/cpp-best-practices/cmake_template/generate) page.
+This will take you to GitHub's ['Generate Repository'](https://github.com/cpp-best-practices/cmake_template/generate) page.
 Fill in a repository name and short description, and click 'Create repository from template'.
-This will allow you to create a new repository in your Github account, prepopulated with the contents of this project.
+This will allow you to create a new repository in your GitHub account, prepopulated with the contents of this project.

-After creating the project please wait until the cleanup workflow has finished setting up your project and commited the changes.
+After creating the project please wait until the cleanup workflow has finished setting up your project and committed the changes.

 Now you can clone the project locally and get to work!